Threshold

 Repair offered and missed.

-I built a mirror to see these patterns more clearly.
-And over time, that mirror became instructional.
+I built a mirror to see these dynamics more clearly.

 Not perfectly.